Freelancing can be really scary for beginners.

 In fact, freelancing is a very straightforward process.
 After addressing any questions and concerns regarding how to establish your personal brand, where to work, where to find jobs, and how to stay connected, the only unknown that remains should be:

-Are you willing to take the leap?
+Are you willing to leap?